 More Tips To Consider

 In addition to the advice above, we have a few additional tips to share.
 If at all possible, schedule your outdoor activities to avoid dawn and dusk - the times when mosquitoes are most active.
 We get asked a lot about citronella candles.
 These candles have a mild repellent effect to mosquitoes, but do not seem to offer significantly better results than burning other candles.
 Mosquitoes are relatively weak fliers, so placing a large fan on your deck can provide a low-tech solution.

 The Best Solution for Mosquito Control

 Unfortunately, nothing will completely elimination mosquitoes from your yard, but a combination of the efforts recommended above along with regular mosquito misting services is your best solution and will greatly reduce mosquitoes in your yard.
 When you have a regular mosquito service, mist treatments are applied to your landscaping, tree canopies close to your home and underneath decks to take down mosquitoes that try to hide or breed in your yard.
-If you live in our Middle Tennessee service area, reach out us.
-We'll help you get control of those mosquitoes.
+If you live in our Middle Tennessee service area, reach out to us.
+Our Mt.
+Juliet pest control experts will help you get control of those mosquitoes.